Last updated on April 15, 2025

 Embarking on the Magic Online platform is an exciting journey for any aspiring collector or player; however, being newer to the client can be tricky, and in most cases, you may end up paying more than you should for cards when you start building your collection.

 This comprehensive guide will navigate the nuances of buying and selling cards, exploring different avenues to enhance your MTG experience.
-From the convenience of direct store purchases to the intricacies of dealing with bots, I’ll delve into the details of each option so you’re better informed about where to buy and sell your cards.
+From the convenience of direct store purchases to the intricacies of dealing with bots, I delve into the details of each option to better inform you about where to buy and sell your cards.

 Obscura Storefront | Illustration by Muhammad Firdaus